-Year 10 students at THS can access a VCE subject, or begin a VCE VM pathway.
+Year 10 students at THS can access a VCE subject, or begin an applied learning pathway through application to the Year 10 Applied Learning Program.

 The Curriculum Handbook for Year 10 students outlines the number and type of subjects available to students.
 Please note that subject availability can change from year to year.